Phú Thọ province: Economy

-Phú Thọ is one of the poorest areas of Vietnam; the poorest households earn below $6 (USD) per person per month.
+The poorest households earn below $6 (USD) per person per month.
 As of 1997, the provincial economy was roughly evenly split at 33% of the workforce working in agriculture, industry and in services respectively.
 In the period during 1990–1995, the annual increase rate in income 72%.
-The city of Việt Trì (population 181,123 (2009)) is the headquarters of many companies and groups active in the province and contains many of the industrial firms and service industries.
+The city of Việt Trì (population 181,123 (2009)) is the headquarters of some companies and groups active in the province and contains some of the industrial firms and service industries.